Fllipz/webrtc-streamer/README.md

 frame=  265 fps= 31 q=-1.0 size=    1398kB time=00:00:08.76 bitrate=1306.7kbits/s speed=1.02x
 ```

-## Accessing the Web User Interface and a Stream
+## Accessing a Web User Interface and a Stream

 To access a web UI and video stream hosted by the SBC, you need to connect your computer running Firefox or Chrome web browser to the same Husarnet network as the SBC.